scexao-org/first_control/source/instrument_setup.md

 `tmux new -s {session-name}`              # create a new tmux session with a new name  <br />
 `tmux rename -t {old-name} {new-name}`    # rename an existing session <br />

-# Pre-requisites (stuff that must be done)
+# Pre-requisites

-## 0. AFTER EACH COMPUTER REBOOT, RUN :

 ########## VERY IMPORTANT :
+AFTER EACH COMPUTER REBOOT, RUN :

 `cc-rightafterreboot`

-# Starting scripts (stuff that must be running but shall be started only once)
+# Starting scripts (to be started only once)

 ## 1. starting the tip-tilt listener